RetroPie/RetroPie-Docs/docs/First-Installation.md

 Once you have downloaded your SD card image you need to extract it using a program such as [7-Zip](http://www.7-zip.org/).
 You will extract the downloaded **.gz** file and the extracted file will be a **.img** file.

-To extract from the command line, you can type the following into a Terminal window:
+To extract from the command line, you can type the following into a Terminal window, placing X with version you downloaded:

 `gunzip retropie-4.X.X-rpi2_rpi3.img.gz`

 ### Install RetroPie Image on SD Card